 South Africa pledged to undertake mitigation actions which will result in a deviation below the current emissions baseline of 34% by 2020, and by 42% by 2025.
 The target was proposed during the Copenhagen negotiations and submitted to the Copenhagen Accord on 29 January 2010.

 Based on this, South Africa’s emissions should peak between 2020 and 2025, plateau for approximately a decade and then decline in absolute terms thereafter.
 This characterizes a peak-plateau-decline (PPD) trajectory.
 This undertaking is conditional on a fair, ambitious and effective agreement in the international climate change negotiations under the Climate Change convention and the Kyoto Protocol and the provision of support from the international community.

-In October 2011, South Africa has provided an explanatory note with further details on their “business-as-usual” trajectory, and on the lower and upper limits of their PPD trajectories.
-The pathways start in 1994 and -in that year- are consistent with data submitted in the 2nd National Communication.
+In October 2011, South Africa provided an explanatory note with further details on their “business-as-usual” trajectory, and on the lower and upper limits of their PPD trajectories.
+The pathways start in 1994 and are consistent with data submitted in the 2nd National Communication for that year.
 In the year 2000, which is the most recent data point, historic data given in the National Communication is higher than the reference scenario.
 The quantification of expected pledge levels based on national BAU result in a range of 453 MtCO2e to 730 MtCO2e in 2020 including LULUCF.

 Date of pledge

 Department of Environment Affaires and Tourism (DEAT) (2007).
 Long Term Mitigation Scenarios.
 Strategic Options for South Africa.
 Pretoria, DEAT.